 Program Goals & Objectives

 The goals of the Winsted Area Child Care Center and School Readiness Program are to provide comprehensive well rounded program with the primary goal of meeting the needs of the “whole child”.
-To recognize that each child and family have different needs and customs, and to do our best to help the families of our community strengthen their family bond.
+We recognize that each child and family have different needs and customs, and do our best to help the families of our community strengthen their family bond.
 We are dedicated to providing families with the best possible care for their children at the most affordable cost.

 It is the specific goal of the WACCC School Readiness Program to offer a safe, caring environment, which meets the emotional, social, developmental, health, nutritional, psychological and educational needs of each child.
 In addition, we will: